Alessia drifted, never quite reaching wakefulness.

 ─ ·⋆˚☆˖°· ─

-Alessia was nearly asleep when Stella patted her face to wake her.
+Alessia was nearly asleep when Stella patted her face.

 “Yeah, Starlight?” she mumbled, soft and bleary.
 “What izzit?”

-“I like them,” Stella whispered, clearly drowsy herself but stubbornly fighting sleep until she had told Alessia what was on her mind.
+“I like them,” Stella whispered, clearly drowsy herself but stubbornly fighting sleep until she had said what was on her mind.
 “I’m glad they found us.”

-Alessia’s smile softened, and she kissed Stella’s forehead.
+Alessia’s smile softened, and she kissed Stella’s forehead.si

-Her eyelids grew heavy, but she refused to fall asleep before she saw Stella’s breathing even out.
+Her eyelids grew heavy, but she didn’t sleep until Stella’s breathing even out.
 She was determined to hold on to the moment, the fragile peace they had somehow wrestled away from the world, for as long as she could.

 Alessia shook her head in disbelief before closing her eyes and slipping into sleep.